Former East Hempfield man pleads guilty to sexually abusing girls at Kenyan children's orphanage [update]

-A former East Hempfield Township man will likely spend nearly 16 years in federal prison for sexually abusing four girls at the orphanage he ran in Kenya under a plea agreement.
+A former East Hempfield Township man will likely spend nearly 16 years in federal prison for sexually abusing four girls at the orphanage he ran in Kenya.

 Gregory Hayes Dow, 61, pleaded guilty to four counts of engaging in illicit sexual conduct in foreign places during a teleconference Monday with U.S. District Judge Edward Smith, federal prosecutors and federal defenders.